Poland moves a step closer to quitting domestic violence treaty

 Istanbul Convention: Poland moves a step closer to quitting domestic violence treatyComments

-Human rights groups raised the alarm on Wednesday after the Polish parliament moved a step closer to withdrawing the country from the Istanbul Convention.
+Human rights groups have raised the alarm after the Polish parliament moved a step closer to withdrawing the country from the Istanbul Convention.

 The 2011 treaty, signed by 45 countries and the European Union, requires governments to adopt legislation prosecuting domestic violence and other forms of abuse against women.

-The Polish parliament voted on Tuesday to send a bill called "Yes to Family, No to Gender" to parliamentary committees for examination.
+The Polish parliament voted earlier this week to send a bill called "Yes to Family, No to Gender" to parliamentary committees for examination.

 The text calls on the eastern European country to withdraw from the Istanbul Treaty.